bozeklab/amap-app/README.md

 ### Linux

-1. Make sure you have below requirements installed
+1. Make sure you have below tools installed
     * git
     * Python 3.9